Voting by mail: a Markov chain model for managing the security risks of election systems: DTMC Model

 The time-inhomogeneous DTMC operates over a finite time horizon starting at time step \(t=1\) and continues until the final time step $T$.
 The time between time steps is one day, with the state reflecting the system's state at the end of day $t$.
 Let \(t=1\) capture the earliest time election officials process requests for absentee ballots.
 The election is held at time step \(T-1\), under the assumption that ballots are not accepted after an election day.
 The model can easily be adapted to consider accepting ballots postmarked by election day by adding extra time steps.

-On election day, there are transition probability arcs re-positioned to move a ballot to its final post-election status in the last period, \(t=T\), to evaluate the performance measures.
+On election day, the arcs are re-positioned to move a ballot to its final post-election status in the last period, \(t=T\), to evaluate the performance measures.
 Given a random process $V_t$ with $n$ finite states, the one-step transition probability of the process moving from state $i$ in time step $t$ to state $j$ in a single time step is

-We define a transition probability matrix $P_t$ for each time step (\(t =1,2,\cdots, T-1\)) to calculate the ballot states at the end of each time step \cite{DTMCMath1}.
+We define a state transition matrix $P_t$ for each time step (\(t =1,2,\cdots, T-1\)) to calculate the ballot states at the end of each time step \cite{DTMCMath1}.
 Figure \ref{fig:VBMLayered} illustrates the DTMC model state diagram for \(t<T-1\), showing the final ballot states along with three distinct layers: the process layer, the attack layer, and the mitigation layer.
 The DTMC model comprises 30 finite states \(S\in V_t\), categorized into six recurrent final ballot states and 24 transient states.
-Next, we describe the DTMC states and transition probabilities, starting with the process layer and then adding the attack and mitigation layers.
+Next, we describe the DTMC states and transitions, starting with the process layer and then adding the attack and mitigation layers.

 The voting process initiates in the ``I'' state within the process layer, where voters begin the process by requesting a ballot.
 The ballot then navigates through various states in the process layer until it reaches one of the final ballot states.
 Table \ref{tab:structural_attacks} details the interactions and connections between these states in the VBM process layer and the attacks layer.
 In Figure \ref{fig:VBMLayered}, different shapes represent distinct Markov states of the VBM system.
 Triangles depict attacks while circles depict the physical states of the ballots.
 Triangles labeled in black denote malicious attacks, whereas those in gold represent non-malicious attacks.
 When an attack is active, ballots transition from the process layer state to one of the triangular attack states.
 The ``mitigations layer'' encompasses recourse actions to counter attacks.
 Both \(M5\) and \(M7\) are illustrated in the process layer as these are \emph{process-altering} mitigations.
 Mitigation \(M5\) affects the rate of ballot returns from voters, and \(M7\) enables voters to return their ballot in a drop box.